 In section II, part A, the description of the sensing principle is too simple and unclear.
 It is best for the author to combine figure to illustrate the sensing principle.

-Author Response: We appreciate the reviewer’s comment and agree that the description requires more technical information for enhanced clarity.
-We have modified the manuscript to highlight the electromagnetic basis for the sensing principle as well as adding a CST Microwave Studio simulation with a detailed voxel model, where similarly polarized and placed helix antennae show the coupling of the near-field RF signal with the individual lungs.
-We hope that our modification to Fig. 1, highlighting the EM signal model, helps illustrate the sensing principle more clearly.
+Author Response: We appreciate the reviewer’s comment and agree that the figure does not highlight the electromagnetic basis for the near-field RF sensing principle clearly.
+We have modified the manuscript by updating Fig. 1 to better highlight the EM signal model and we hope that it helps illustrate the sensing principle more clearly.

 Reviewer 1 Comment 2